 How have misconceptions about fibromyalgia changed over the years?

 Health care providers are seeing that people who have fibromyalgia can manage their symptoms with lifestyle changes to improve their overall functioning and quality of life.
-And there's hope for the future.
+So there's hope for the future.

 See more In-depth

 - Questions and answers about fibromyalgia.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Fibromyalgia/default.asp.
-Accessed April 24, 2012.
+Accessed April 28, 2015.

 - Fibromyalgia.
 American College of Rheumatology. http://www.rheumatology.org/practice/clinical/patients/diseases_and_conditions/fibromyalgia.asp.
-Accessed April 24, 2012.
+Accessed April 28, 2015.

 - Luedtke CA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-May 4, 2012.
+June 29, 2015.